-Council members make every attempt to attend all Council sessions, however, sometimes physical attendance is not possible.
+Council members must make every attempt to attend all Council sessions, however, sometimes physical attendance is not possible.
 Council members should feel personal responsibility to the electorate to participate at Council all sessions.
 If necessary, Councilors may join a session of Council by electronic means.
 This policy should not be used in lieu of physical attendance and should be used only under certain circumstances.
+Council should make Staff aware of remote attendance by noon on Monday prior to the Council meeting.